zou-group/sleepfm-clinical/README.md

 These labels files are stored inside a folder as such `<path>/mesa/mesa-sleep-0001.csv`.
 Note that `mesa-sleep-0001` is the filename that should correspond with the original `.EDF` file and `.hdf5` files.

 - **Step 3:** `finetune_sleep_staging.py`
   - This will finetune the pretrained model on sleep stage classification task.
 Please make sure to check config `configs/config_finetune_sleep_events.yaml`.
+This step roughly takes less than a minute on `MESA`.

 - **Step 4:** `evaluate_sleep_staging.py`
   - This will evaluate the model on test set.
+This step only takes few seconds on `MESA`.

 ## BibTeX